shoegazerstella/instruments_activity_detection/README.md

 # Instruments Activity Detection using Spleeter and Auditok

 Detect individual instruments activity in an audio file.

-The project relies on [spleeter](https://github.com/deezer/spleeter) for performing source separation and on [auditok](https://github.com/amsehili/auditok) for the activity detection.
+This project relies on [spleeter](https://github.com/deezer/spleeter) for performing source separation and on [auditok](https://github.com/amsehili/auditok) for the activity detection.

 ## Installation